peteroupc/peteroupc.github.io/randomnotes.md

     (Devroye 1986, p.
 1-2\)[^16].
 However, an exact algorithm implemented on real-life computers can incur error due to the use of fixed precision (especially floating-point numbers), such as rounding and cancellations.
 An exact algorithm can achieve a guaranteed bound on accuracy (and thus be an _error-bounded algorithm_) using either arbitrary-precision or interval arithmetic (see also Devroye 1986, p.
 2\)[^16].
 All methods given on this page are exact unless otherwise noted.
 Note that the `RNDRANGEMinMaxExc` method is exact in theory, but has no required implementation.
 2. An _error-bounded algorithm_ is a sampling algorithm with the following requirements:

-    - If the ideal distribution is discrete (takes on a countable number of values), the algorithm samples exactly from that distribution.
+    - If the ideal distribution is discrete (takes on values that can map to integers and back without loss), the algorithm samples exactly from that distribution.
 (But see the note below.)
     - If the ideal distribution is not discrete, the algorithm samples from a distribution that is close to the ideal within a user-specified error tolerance (see below for details).
 The algorithm can instead sample a number from the distribution only partially, as long as the fully sampled number can be made close to the ideal within any error tolerance desired.
     - In sampling from a distribution, the algorithm incurs no approximation error not already present in the inputs (except errors needed to round the final result to the user-specified error tolerance).